Artaud (album): "Todas la hojas son del viento"

-Perhaps the "most accessible moment" on Artaud, opener "Todas las hojas son del viento" (English: "All Leaves are Owned by the Wind") is a folk rock ballad with a predominantly acoustic sound, although it contains an electric guitar solo at the end.
+Perhaps the "most accessible moment" on Artaud, opener "Todas las hojas son del viento" (English: "All Leaves Belong to the Wind") is a folk rock ballad with a predominantly acoustic sound, although it contains an electric guitar solo at the end.
 Spinetta's acoustic guitar moves through the musical notes G, F and D, with an irregular phrasing that was characteristic of his music.
 It has been described as "perhaps Artaud's most accessible moment".
 Pedro Ogrodnik C. of Colombian magazine Rockaxis noted the simplicity and "warm climate" of the short track, and felt it was very reminiscent of Sui Generis' work.
 It is a well-known Spinetta classic.

 The song's lyrics deal with parenting from a countercultural perspective, although Spinetta had yet to be a father.
-Instead, he was inspired by the pregnancy of his former girlfriend, Cristina Bustamante.
-He had "sealed the relationship" with Bustamante in "Blues de Cris", a track included in Pescado Rabioso's 1972 debut album, but they continued to see each other.
-Spinetta wrote the song after she told him that she had doubts about continuing with pregnancy, which she eventually carried on.
+Instead, he was inspired by the pregnancy of his former girlfriend, Cristina Bustamante, who was pregnant by another man.
+He had "sealed the relationship" with Bustamante in "Blues de Cris", a track included in Pescado Rabioso's 1972 debut album, but they remained in contact.
+Spinetta wrote the song after she told him that she had doubts about continuing with her pregnancy, which she eventually carried through with.
 He told Berti: "I wrote 'Todas las hojas son del viento' because at that moment she was like a leaf in the wind, having to decide such a thing."
 Pablo Schanton compared the song to Graham Nash's "Teach Your Children" and Pink Floyd, as it "provides light instructions for rockers who mature and form families, and must face paternity while being antipaternal."

 "Cementerio Club"

-Walter Gazzo of MDZ Online described "Cementerio Club" as "a track in blues rock fashion, very electric and sharp, that contains enigmatic and depressive lyrics".
+Walter Gazzo of MDZ Online described "Cementerio Club" ("Cemetery Club") as "a track in blues rock fashion, very electric and sharp, that contains enigmatic and depressive lyrics".
 Jazz influences have been noted, particularly for "the harmonic choice, in a minor scale, as well as the enhancement of weak times".

-Spinetta described its lyrics as a "controlled irony", intended to convey the coldness of a woman who has left him; with lines such as "How sad and lonely I will be in this cemetery/ How hot it will be without you in the summer" (Spanish: "Qué sólo y triste voy a estar en este cementerio/Qué calor hará sin vos en el verano") and "Hey, baby tell me, where do you see now in me, something you don't detest?"
+Spinetta described its lyrics as a "controlled irony", intended to convey the coldness of a woman who has left him; with lines such as "How sad and lonely I will be in this cemetery/ How hot will be without you in the summer" (Spanish: "Qué sólo y triste voy a estar en este cementerio/Qué calor hará sin vos en el verano") and "Hey, baby tell me, where do you see something in me you don't detest?"
 (Spanish: "Oye, dime nena, ¿adónde ves, ahora algo en mí, que no detestes?").